chrisss404/check-mk-arm/README.md

 ## Checkmk for Raspberry Pi

 The pre-built packages are tested on a Raspberry Pi 3 running [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
 Consider [building Checkmk yourself](#build-it-yourself) if you intend to run it on a different system.
+The pre-built 64bit packages are tested on a Raspberry Pi 4.

 The sources of Checkmk can be found here: https://github.com/tribe29/checkmk